LocalCoinIS/dev.bitshares.works/docs/knowledge_base/glossary.rst

 ElasticSearch Plugin
 ----------------------
 - A "plugin" enables blockchain data to be stored in the elastic search database.
 A separate instruction guide exists in the -core/wiki.
-Once data is in ES database, it can be easily access through kibana (e.g. using kibana.bitshares.eu).
+Once data is in ES database, it can be easily access through kibana (e.g. using kibana.localcoin.eu).
 Many libraries exist to read data from elastic search.

-Native Core Token BTS
+Native Core Token LLC
 ----------------------
-- BTS
+- LLC

 Nodes (full node)